 Being able to take liberties with the harmony of a given tune is an important skill set for jazz guitarists to have in their arsenal.

 The practice of employing these reharmonization techniques help to deepen the harmonic vocabulary and understanding of how chord progressions really work for any jazz musicians.
-At times, you will find that many choose to blur the lines with regard to harmonic function, so to speak.
+At times, you will find that many choose to blur the lines in regard to harmonic function.

 Part 1 — Chord by Chord Substitutions

 When you examining one specific chord inside a progression it is possible to find alternatives.
 The most common way to look at this is to find chords that share common notes.

 It is easy to find chords with common notes with the help of a key signature.
 Go ahead and examine the 7 chords in a given key.
 You will find that every chord has an alternative.
 The way to find these is simple: each diatonic sub is separated by a diatonic third.

 In the key of C: Cmaj7 can be substituted for Am7 or Em7.

 Cmaj7 (C E G B) shares three notes with Am7 (A C E G)

 Cmaj7 (C E G B) shares three notes with Em7 (E G B D)

 In the context of a band, if you play Am7 while the bassist is playing C root, it sounds like C major 6th.
 Pretty neat, right?
 Again, in a band context, if you play Em7 while the bassist is playing C root, it sounds like C major 9th.
 How is this happening, exactly?
 The following diagram shows us that an Em triad is the same as Cmaj7 without the root.